Edson Barboza

-Edson Barboza Jr. (born January 21, 1986) is a Brazilian-American professional mixed martial artist and former Muay Thai kickboxer who competes in the featherweight division of the Ultimate Fighting Championship and has formerly competed at lightweight.
-As of December 13, 2022, he is #14 in the UFC featherweight rankings.
+Edson Mendes Barboza Júnior (born January 21, 1986) is a Brazilian and American professional mixed martial artist, former Muay Thai fighter and kickboxer.
+He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC) and has formerly competed at Lightweight.

 Mixed martial arts career

 Background

 Barboza comes from Nova Friburgo, Rio de Janeiro.
 He was born prematurely at 28 weeks and given a 50/50 chance of surviving past infancy.
 At the age of 8, he began practicing and competing in Muay Thai.
 His professional Muay Thai record is 25–3, with 22 victories by knockout and 17 first-round finishes.
 Barboza moved to the United States in January 2009.

-Barboza's professional MMA career began in April 2009 in Tampa, Florida with a victory over Aaron Steadman via TKO in the first round.
+Barboza's professional MMA career began in April 2009 in Tampa, Florida, with a victory over Aaron Steadman via TKO in the first round.
 In his next fight, in the Renaissance MMA promotion, Barboza defeated Lee King via second-round KO, winning the lightweight title.
 Barboza defended the belt, also against King, later that year, winning via submission in the first round.

 Ring of Combat

-Barboza went on to join New Jersey-based promotion Ring of Combat, making his promotional debut at Ring of Combat 28 against Nabih Barakat.
+Barboza went on to join New Jersey–based promotion Ring of Combat, making his promotional debut at Ring of Combat 28 against Nabih Barakat.
 He won the fight via KO just over a minute into the first round.

 After a second successful title defense in Renaissance MMA, Barboza challenged for the Ring of Combat lightweight belt against Marcelo Guidici.
 He won the fight via TKO due to leg kicks in the first round.

 Barboza's first title defense was originally scheduled for Ring of Combat 31, against Mikhail Malyutin, but, due to his signing with the UFC, he was replaced by Luiz Azeredo.